 Call for Workshop Proposals

-In the thirteenth year of its conference series, the international conference ACM e-Energy as the number one forum for research at the intersection of computing and communication technologies with energy systems adds an inter- and transdisciplinary notion to its general focus.
+In the 15th year of its conference series, the international conference ACM e-Energy as the number one forum for research at the intersection of computing and communication technologies with energy systems adds an inter- and transdisciplinary notion to its general focus.
 In continuation to former events, it again invites high-quality workshops to be colocated with the conference for mutual benefit.

 These workshops are aimed at exploring in-depth topics related to the areas of computing and communication for smart energy systems, as well as energy-efficient computing and communication systems.
 They will provide an opportunity for scientists, engineers, and practitioners to exchange and share their new ideas, experiences, and research results.
-Same as the main conference, the workshops are held entirely online.
+Same as the main conference, the workshops are held entirely in-person.

 - Workshop title